open-metadata/OpenMetadata/openmetadata-docs/content/v0.13.4/main-concepts/metadata-standard/schemas/entity/data/dashboard.md

 # Dashboard

 *This schema defines the Dashboard entity.
 Dashboards are computed from data and visually present data, metrics, and KPIs.
-They are updated in real-time and allow interactive data exploration.*
+They are typically updated in real-time and allow interactive data exploration.*

 ## Properties